geekhack Marketplace > Interest Checks

 About curve0

 To give everyone a chance to try this new concept, I designed a simple construction to keep the price low.
-The case (into which the plate is integrated) is cut and bent from a single piece of metal.
-The material is stainless steel with a brushed finish.
+The case (into which the plate is integrated) is cut and bent from two pieces of 1.5mm stainless steel with a brushed finish.

-curve0 is designed specifically for DSA keycaps but XDA works too (they are taller so the curve will be a bit more pronounced and the keys will feel closer together (vertically)).
+curve0 is designed specifically for DSA keycaps but XDA should work too (they are taller so the curve will be a bit more pronounced and the keys will feel closer together (vertically)).

 Layout support MoreLayout options TBD.
-Since extra switch cutouts (from supporting multiple layouts) would be visible on the bottom two rows, I will probably have multiple versions each with fixed layout (on those rows).
 Please fill out the IC form for your preferences to be heard.

 Kit will include